 You know you need them, first thing you should realize is not all tires are created equal.
-Selecting the right tire for your commute or tour will greatly enhance your experience and performance.
-If you follow some basic guidelines you can be sure you get what is best for you and your bike on your daily commute or tour.
+Selecting the right tire for your tour will greatly enhance your experience and performance.
+If you follow some basic guidelines you can be sure you get what is best for you and your bike on your tour.
 The tire selection is vast and with lots of options and things to take into consideration you need to narrow your search, hopefully we can help narrow your options.

 Modern tires can last up to 3000 miles and greatly reduce your chances of getting a flat.
-Choosing the proper tire for your commute will ensure your ride is enjoyable, comfortable and relatively trouble free.
+Choosing the proper tire for your tour will ensure your ride is enjoyable, comfortable and relatively trouble free.
 You will usually get what you spend, good tires are not cheap… just like car tires.
 Making an investment in a nice tire usually will mean less frustration on the side of the road changing flats and equals a more enjoyable ride.

 When you’re bike touring you’ll need to be prepared for single or multi-day trips, or even for months long trips, as you’ll need tires that will go above and beyond.
 The Trekking/Touring tires are built to last and ready for high mileage. if you plan on Credit-Card Touring or Expedition Touring around the world we have the tires you need to get you there.
 Touring tires are built with Speed, Grip, Protection and Durability.
 Speed: You’ll need speed to keep your bike and you rolling forward while keeping the weight down.
 Grip: A feature to help you navigate heavy terrains and technical trails. keeping you good in the wet, Off-road and winter riding.

 When do I need new tires? – When you’re getting more flats than you’re used too.
 Shape (flat spots or tears).
 Texture (dry rot or flaking) or when you are changing seasons or terrain.

 - Semi Slicks- Slick center with knobbies on side to aid in corner on looser terrain